Tech-TTGames/Tickets-Plus/README.md

 * [Database Documentation](docs/database_info.html)

 [^1]: This bot is not affiliated with the TicketsBot team.
 When a feature is added to the main bot any feature that is no longer needed will be discontinued here.
 [^0]: [Tech-TTGames](https:\\github.com\Tech-TTGames), I'm the only one here right now.
-I had some help in general but I'm the only one who has done any coding. more people are welcome to join.
+I had some help in general but I'm the only one who has done any coding.
+More people are welcome to join.
 I had help with organization and checking my code from [kk5dire](https://github.com/kk5dire) and [Ben Foster](https://github.com/benfoster04) with hosting and some documentation changes.
 [^2]: This setup assumes you have the main bot added to the server and configured, Support will not be provided to those who do not assume a likewise configuraton.
 [^3]: Staff role defined in per-server settings.
 [^4]: Community roles defined in per-server settings.